corda/corda/docs/source/upgrading-cordapps.rst

 A node can be drained or undrained via RPC using the ``setFlowsDrainingModeEnabled`` method, and via the shell using the standard ``run`` command to invoke the RPC.
 See :doc:`shell` to learn more.

-To assist in draining a node, the ``dumpCheckpoints`` shell command will output JSON representations of each checkpointed flow.
+To assist in draining a node, the ``checkpoints dump`` shell command will output JSON representations of each checkpointed flow.
 A zip containing the JSON files is created in the ``logs`` directory of the node.
 This information can then be used to determine the state of stuck flows or flows that experienced internal errors and were kept in the node for manual intervention.
 To drain these flows, the node will need to be restarted or the flow will need to be removed using ``killFlow``.